Osman Kavala: Council of Europe takes action against Turkey | DW | 03.12.2021

 If convicted, he could face a life term without the possibility of parole.

-The Council asked Ankara to submit its view on the case by January 19, 2022, a COE statement said.
+In its statement Friday, the Council asked Ankara to submit its view on the case by January 19, 2022.

-Ankara on Thursday had urged the COE not to begin the action "out of respect for the ongoing judicial process," warning that the procedure would be "interference" in its domestic affairs.
+Ahead of the expected announcement, Ankara on Thursday urged the COE not to begin the action "out of respect for the ongoing judicial process," warning that the procedure would be "interference" in its domestic affairs.

+The Council of Europe, established after World War Two, to uphold human rights, democracy and the rule of law in Europe has limited powers.

-Turkey, which joined the COE in 1950, is like all member states obliged to abide by the European Convention on Human Rights, which the ECHR oversees.
+Turkey, which joined in 1950, is like all member states obliged to abide by the European Convention on Human Rights, which the ECHR oversees.

 The decision now puts Turkey under formal notice that its failure to release Kavala will be referred back to the ECHR.